 Granted, many poke restaurants appearing in the U.S. aren’t exactly ‘authentic.’
 And, this tuna poke bowl recipe definitely isn’t following traditional Hawaiian style!
 Honestly, this was inspired by a poke restaurant that I enjoy, and it’s a fresh, healthy meal I wanted to be able to make at home.

-But, the crucial aspect of this tuna poke bowl recipe is to get really fresh, sushi-grade fish, if possible.
+But, the crucial aspect of this tuna poke recipe is to get really fresh, sushi-grade fish, if possible.
 It’s both safe to eat raw and it tastes AMAZING, as all good poke should.
 And, it can be a bit more expensive, but it’s totally worth it!
 You’re most likely to find it at a seafood market.

 Making this Tuna Poke Bowl Your Own

-As the name implies, I turned this tuna poke bowl recipe into a rainbow of color with my toppings!
+As the name implies, I turned this tuna poke recipe into a rainbow of color with my toppings!
 There’s the gorgeous red and pink tones from the tuna and radishes, the orange carrots, yellow mango, vibrant green avocado, and even some purple from the onion.